jetify-com/devbox/docs/app/docs/faq.md

 devbox add github:NixOS/nixpkgs#prometheus^out,cli
 ```

+## One of my project's packages is taking a long time to install.
+How can I speed up the installation process?

+Packages may take a long time to install if they do not have a binary available in the public Nix Cache.
+If a prebuilt binary is not available, Nix will built the package from source.

+If prebuilt binaries are not available in the public cache, you may want to use the [Jetify Cache](./cloud/cache/index.md) or the [Jetify Prebuilt Cache](./cloud/cache/prebuilt_cache.md) to cache the binaries you build for future use.
+Using a package cache can reduce package install by up to 90% compared to building from source.

 ## I'm trying to build a project, but it says that I'm missing `libstdc++`.
 How do I install this library in my project?

 This message means that your project requires an implementation of the C++ Standard Library installed and linked within your shell.
 You can add the libstdc++ libraries and object files using `devbox add stdenv.cc.cc.lib`.